Tom and Ray's Bios & Photos

 In 1996, Mayer rejoined Car Talk to coerce us into getting some work done - until, a few days later, he caved and adopted our policy of extended siestas and hour-long cappuccino breaks.

-In his free time, Mayer likes to hike, climb, kayak, mountain-bike and tour on his road bike.
-He has been known to sell family members into bondage for an opportunity to telemark-ski in the Alps, Colorado, Cascades, Utah or any place with more than a quarter-inch of water ice.
+In his free time, Mayer likes to telemark and skate ski, trail run, climb, and tour on his road bike.
+He has been known to sell family members into bondage for an opportunity to telemark-ski or trail run in the Alps, Rockies, or any place that's ridiculously vertical.

 Catherine Fenollosa serves as our Associate Producer, Emeritus - a title that roughly translates as, "She's married, has kids, can't work full time, but we still like having her around."